 Energy company email scam - payment of overdue accounts

 AGL has issued a new website warning about scam emails pretending to be them.
-Western Australians continue to be targeted even though AGL is not a supplier in WA.

 Previously WA ScamNet warned that consumers were receiving scam emails claiming to be from either Horizon Power or AGL regarding payment of electricity bills.